EhsanGLB/solarEnergy4Foam/README.md

 ## Contribution
 We welcome contributions from the community.
 If you're interested in improving SE4Foam or have suggestions, please reach out to the authors or submit a pull request.

+### How can I cite the current miniFoam and find more information?

+You can see the governing equations and boundary conditions for each case in tutorial and more case in following resources:

+[1] Vahedi, B., Golab, E., Sadr, A.N. and Vafai, K., 2022.
+Thermal, thermodynamic and exergoeconomic investigation of a parabolic trough collector utilizing nanofluids.
+Applied Thermal Engineering, 206, p.118117.

+[2] Golab, E., Vahedi, B., Jain, A., Taylor, R.A. and Vafai, K., 2023.
+Laminar forced convection in a tube with a nano-encapsulated phase change materials: Minimizing exergy losses and maximizing the heat transfer rate.
+Journal of Energy Storage, 65, p.107233.

 ## License
 SE4Foam is released under an open-source license.
 For more details, see the LICENSE file in the repository.